melihozmen9/Swift-XCUITest-BDD/README.md

 **Common IDB Commands**

+IDB is a command-line utility to access and manage your iOS simulators or real devices.
+For more information -> https://fbidb.io/

 Open the terminal window and run the following IDB commands with parameters if you need them.

 Get help